ckschim/SJFProject/Sneakernet/UDP_EXAMPLE.md

 bob$
 ```
 Explanation:
+- 127.0.0.1 means that responder and initiator run on the same machine (for this demo).
+In a LAN, this should be replaced with the IP address of the responder machine
 - the handshake was successful (not shown in output)
 - Bob received a PORT command, saying where-to he should send events
 - Bob received from Alice a HAVE list (which feeds and their max sequence)